Nutrition

 Brain Aging Starts Early and Can be Stopped

-The research team were surprised to discover that age-associated changes in the brain come about much earlier than they expected, around age 47, with the most rapid brain degeneration at age 60.
+The research team was surprised to discover that age-associated changes in the brain come about much earlier than they expected, around age 47, with the most rapid brain degeneration at age 60.
 But this finding had a silver lining: diet can alter these age-related changes.

 "What we found with these experiments involves both bad and good news," said lead author Professor Liliane Mujica-Parodi.